Showing posts with label treatment. Show all posts

 How a commercial shampoo product got known for being used for drug detox

-The first people to re-bottle aloe rid shampoo and treatment and sell it as a hair detox around 2000 was a product called afterburner.
+The first people sell Aloe Rid shampoo and treatment and sell it as a hair detox around 2000 was a product called afterburner and then test clear known today as Toxin rid began pushing the propalyne misinformation to this day .
 Others starting to learn what they were re bottling and talking about it and the myth was born.
 A certain company that sold small tubes of aloe rid learn nexxu swas ending production of aloe rid in 2005 .
 At the time they changed the formula which is of NO MATTER other than an excuse for the con artist to make a false claim as a marketing scheme claiming the new formula was no good and you had to use the old formula which was the only one in small tubes that the con artist sold .

 Being the Aloe Rid propylene glycol myth promoters couldn't just formulate a legit product and were not willing to let it go they NEEDED to continue the aloe rid myth.
 So they demonized the newer small bottles claiming the "Old formula had high propylene glycol levels" story and "old bottles had a special bar code".